-- Vacuum any loose crumbs, dust or debris from the flooring surface when necessary.
+- Vacuuming any loose crumbs, dust, or debris from the flooring surface when necessary.

-- Occasionally, you will want to use a damp mop with a mild soap and water solution.
-Recommended soaps are Dawn dish detergent or Tide laundry detergent.
+- Occasional damp mopping of the rubber tiles with a mild soap and water solution.
+A few recommended soaps are Dawn dish detergent or Tide laundry detergent.

 Note: Do not use any solvent or oil style cleaners such as Pinesol, Lysol, Murphy’s Oil Soap, WD40, paint thinner, etc. since these types of cleaners will break down the flooring over time.